Movilizer/movilizer-spring-connector/spec/current/define-app-model/app-model-requirements.md

 Acceptance
 ----------
 - 1 class app possible.
-- Documentation with the explanation of how to create a need app with just one class
+- Documentation with the explanation of how to create a need app with just one class.

 Story: App definition - modularity